rocmarchive/ROCm-Profiler/README.md

 * Support for Hawaii GPUs
 * Support for tracing AMD extension APIs
 * Support for CodeXL 2.2
+* The ROCm-Profiler is now installed by default with all of ROCm
 * Many bug fixes to improve stability and functionality

 <A NAME="PreviousRelNotes">